 open/close all folders

-- Genma Saotome, father of Ranma Saotome, is quite possibly the king of this trope — a selfish and casually abusive father whose antics are played for humor despite having essentially ruined his son's life at every possible opportunity.That Ranma hasn't cracked and murdered his dad by now, or at least beaten some sense into him, makes him a possible candidate for sainthood.
+- Genma Saotome, Ranma's father.
+He's a selfish and casually abusive father whose antics are played for humor despite having essentially ruined his son's life at every possible opportunity.That Ranma hasn't cracked and murdered his dad by now, or at least beaten some sense into him, makes him a possible candidate for sainthood.
 Of course, Ranma being a martial artist, he's tried beating sense into Genma's thick head, but it never seems to take.
+What's worse, is that Genma is usually portrayed as a stronger martial artist than Ranma, and "for training" still engages in behavior that would be felonious child abuse anywhere else, like grabbing his food, and then eating it when he complains and fails to take it back in a short amount of time, laying the karmic debt for the collateral damage he causes on Ranma's head, and there's the infamous ending where he blackmails Ranma into marrying Akane by holding hostage the cure to Ranma's curse, which exists purely because Genma dragged Ranma to a Chinese training ground, and completely ignored the tour guide who said the training ground was too dangerous to use.

-- Soun Tendo of the same series, while not nearly as much of a bastard as Genma, does almost nothing for his family other than occasionally bursting into tears, leaving his eldest daughter to run things.
-However; at the time the series takes place, Kasumi probably could legally have her younger siblings in her care as she's a legal adult...but how does she make any money?
+- Soun Tendo, while not nearly as much of a bastard as Genma, does almost nothing for his family other than occasionally bursting into tears, leaving his eldest daughter to run things.
+However; at the time the series takes place, Kasumi probably could legally have her younger siblings in her care as she's a legal adult... but how does she make any money?
+Although, to be fair, Soun Tendo does have some kind of income to provide for the family, but it's not stable.

 - Principal Kuno would regularly shave off his son's hair on a whim (and in hair-trimmer vs. bokken duels) and generally humiliate him.
 The anime expands this by hinting at physical abuse (flashbacks from the episode where Kuno and the Principal's relationship is revealed include Kuno Senior taking Tatewaki's food while apparently berating him, forcing his head into a sink so he can shave him bald, and tying him up and dangling him from a tree).
-Already a fan of American culture, he also abandoned his family to live in Hawaii for several years.
+Already a fan of Hawaiian culture, he also abandoned his family to live in Hawaii for several years.
 He came back even worse.
+What makes it even more jarring, is that the abuse is not just limited to the Kuno family, but the entire high-school, staff included, is subjected to his antics, and not a single parent or member of law-enforcement intervenes.

-- In Bleach Isshin Kurosaki regularly launches surprise assaults against his son Ichigo, claiming it as a form of martial arts training.
-He's far more likely to be on the receiving end of abuse from his daughter, but he did at one point rip off his shirt and tell them, "Come give your big, sexy daddy a hug!".
+- In a typical comedic use of this trope, Isshin Kurosaki regularly launches surprise assaults against his son Ichigo, claiming it as a form of martial arts training.
+Ichigo only remarks on this as an unpleasant distraction.
+Isshin's far more likely to be on the receiving end of physical abuse from Karin, but he did at one point rip off his shirt and tell his daughters to "Come give your big, sexy daddy a hug!"

-- Ai Yori Aoshi: Kaoru's grandfather was apparently into the habit of beating the hell out of him with his cane while goons held him down and burning his deceased mother's last worldly possessions, just to show his tyrannical disapproval of her marriage to Kaoru's father.
-Kaoru should be nominated for sainthood for just running away and not cracking and murdering his grandpa, like any normal person would have done when pushed that far.
+- Ai Yori Aoshi: Kaoru's grandfather was apparently in the habit of beating the hell out of him with his cane while goons held him down and burning his deceased mother's last worldly possessions, just to show his tyrannical disapproval of her marriage to Kaoru's father.
+Kaoru should be nominated for sainthood for just running away without first snapping and murdering his grandpa, like any normal person would have done when pushed that far.

 - Binbou Shimai Monogatari is about 15-year old Kyou, who takes care of her 9-year old sister Asu without any help.
 She manages, even with the little money she is allowed to earn, but it's still a highly unlikely situation in modern-day Japan.